SchemaPlus/schema_associations/README.md

     $ ./runspecs [other options] --rspec -- spec/association_spec.rb -e 'base'

-If you're running ruby 1.9, code coverage results will be in coverage/index.html -- it should be at 100% coverage.
+Code coverage results will be in coverage/index.html -- it should be at 100% coverage.

 ## Release notes:

+### 1.2.0

+* Works with Rails 4, thanks to [@tovodeverett](https://github.com/tovodeverett)
+* Test against MRI ruby 2.0.0; no longer test against 1.9.2

 ### 1.1.0